Preparing a Bottlefeed for baby

 Our easy-to-follow guide shows you how to prepare a bottle safely using our powder formula or watch our step by step video below.

-Please note that feeding instructions can vary if you are using a specialised milk such as Aptamil Anti-Reflux.
+Please note that feeding instructions can vary if you are using a specialised milk.
 Always refer to the on-pack instructions.

 Wash hands and sterilise all utensils according to manufacturer’s instructions.